PhiCtl/Panda-final-project/index.md

  <br>

 Our dataset was quite imbalanced this time, and even if we have a higher accuracy for random forest classifier, it is not meaningful since it wasn't able to catch most of the women speaker quotes.
 Below are presented the results for logistic regression.
-It could guess correctly <b>95%</b> of all women and men speakers, which is quite nice !
+It could guess correctly <b>95%</b> of all women and men speakers, which is quite nice!
  <br>

 <img src="assets/logistic_regression_confusion_matrix_famous_speakers.jpg" alt="Trulli">